 I graduated from Victory Early College High School and Lone Star College North Harris with a high school diploma and an Associates of Arts Degree.
 Currently, I am attending the University of St. Thomas, majoring in Biochemistry.
 Previously, I have been a chemistry and algebra tutor for high school freshmen and sophomores, and I am currently an alumni mentor for biology freshmen at Victory Early College.
 Math and science are my favorite subjects to tutor and I use a variety of methods to help students.
 We work together to solve practice problems and create various other methods like concept maps, drawings, videos, or acronyms to help learning successful.
 I love to read novels in my spare time and watch Asian dramas.

-University of St. Thomas - BS, Biochemistry
+Undergraduate Degree: University of St. Thomas - Bachelor of Science, Biochemistry

 1st Grade Math